Chicago Public School System

 Recommendations

-Here is a summary of some of the general recommendations that appeared in the final research report presented to our stakeholders.
+Here is a summary of some of the general recommendations that resulted from a Heuristic analysis of the existing sites and my analysis:

 Clarify the Homepage Purpose